fbpx

 Labor is often broken down into the following three stages:

-1. Stage 1 (Uterine Contractions and Cervical Dilation): This is the stage where the uterus is contracting, and the cervix is softening to allow baby to pass through.
-When baby’s head presses against the cervix, the pressure causes the cervix to thin, and in turn, causes the uterus to contract.
-These uterine contractions push the baby downward while also pulling the cervix up and out of the way.
-Contractions typically start short and mild, and gradually grow longer and (much) stronger.
-The whole process of Stage 1 labor takes anywhere from a few hours to a few days – and is often longer for first time pregnancies.
+1. Stage 1 (Uterine Contractions and Cervical Dilation): This is the stage when the uterus is contracting, and the cervix is softening to allow baby to pass through.
+When baby’s head presses against the cervix, the pressure triggers the release of prostaglandins.
+The release of prostaglandins causes the cervix to thin and signals the body to release oxytocin.
+Oxytocin serves as the catalyst for uterine contractions, which typically start short and mild, and gradually grow longer and (much) stronger.
+The whole process of Stage 1 labor takes anywhere from a few hours to a few days – and is often longer for first-time pregnancies.

 2. Stage 2 (Delivery of the Baby): Stage 2 is the “pushing stage” (the one we know so well from Hollywood).
 Pushing can occur once the baby is in position and the cervix is fully dilated (open and out of the way).
 The length of Stage 2 varies widely by individual.
 Those giving birth for the first time typically – but not always – have longer Stage 2 labors (up to 2 hours).
 Those who have had prior births often have shorter Stage 2 labors – even as short as a few minutes.
 The birthing parent’s position, fetal position, strength, stamina, pushing timing and technique all play a role as well.